nylas/sync-engine/README.md

 11. `pip install -e inbox-server` to avoid path hacks.

+12. `SHELL=/bin/bash script /dev/null`
+    `tmux`

+    You're probably going to want to interact with zerorpc services while developing and will need to multiplex your connection to the docker container.
+There is a docker bug that prevents tmux from working properly (https://github.com/dotcloud/docker/issues/728); we work around this
+    by using the `script` command to open a new pty.

-12. `./inboxapp-srv debug`
+13. `./inboxapp-srv debug`

-13. In order for the Google oauth callback to work, you need to edit your local system's `/etc/hosts` file to include the line:
+14. In order for the Google oauth callback to work, you need to edit your local system's `/etc/hosts` file to include the line:

     `192.168.10.200 dev-localhost.inboxapp.com`